z0CoolCS/giospace/src/content/blog/blog1.md

 ---

-title: 'My Prueba Blog Post'
+title: 'My Prueba Blog Post draft false'
 description: 'This is the first post of my new Astro blog.'
 author: 'Astro Learner'
 image: